Travel Nurse Stories: First Time Out on My Own

-Her first assignment was so memorable.
-Can you imagine being out on your own for the first time in your life in Hollywood, California, having new experiences and learning what you like to do?
+Her first travel nurse assignment was so memorable.
+Can you imagine being out on your own for the first time in your life in Hollywood, California, having new experiences, and learning what you like to do?
 “I met nurses and patients from all walks of life and from around the world,” Saurahnee said.

 “One of the craziest things that has happened to me on a travel assignment was receiving confirmation of my assignment at 2pm on Friday afternoon, driving to Houston for a drug screen by 5pm, packing, then driving almost 1200 miles to start my assignment on the following Monday morning.
 Whew, I felt pretty frazzled but I was able to pull it off.”

 “When I’m not working I like to keep up with my family and friends, read, crochet, and visit local areas of interest.
 And, I love to grow crops on my virtual farm with my friends from all over the world.
 I stay in touch with family and friends by using all the newest technology, email, instant messaging, texting, phone calls and occasionally even snail mail.
 I don’t know if I could have been a travel nurse prior to this time of instant communication; it’s so much easier to stay connected.
 I also visit my family every chance I get.
 They are the most important people in my life!”